 All of these are great reasons to stick with shelf stable, no cook camping food that requires no cooler and no cooking!

-In this article I’ll teach you everything you need to know to start camping without a cooler or kitchen, including food to bring and meal plans!
+In this article I’ll teach you everything you need to know to start camping without a cooler or kitchen, including food to bring camping without a fridge and meal plans!

 Why would I want to camp without a cooler, and without cooking?